OlivierLD/raspberry-coffee/http-clients/README.md

 >
 > All this would fit perfectly in an Internet-Of-Things (IoT) environment.
 It can also be virtualized, with techniques like
 > Docker and Kubernetes.
+>
+> HTTP and its related technologies can be seen as what latin was in the medieval Europe:
+> A mean of communication for people speaking different languages.

 ---
 We are showing here how to get data from HTTP servers reading breakout boards,